+Nob.
+State Mistorical Sealory

+FRONTIER THE

+VOL. LVIII

-May pole in red with tiny dollies carrying white streamers.
-Real BERGSTROM STARS FOR O'NEILL HIGH AT LINCOLN MEET O'Neill Track Team Will Close A Very Successful Season At Wayne Next Saturday, Leonard Bergstrom, hurdler and star of the O'Neill track team won first place in the 120 yard high hurdles in Class B at the state high school track and field meet at the Class A time, and winning at ago at Tuesday's livestock auction.
-O'Neill public school.
-16.3 seconds.
-He was also third in Better grade hogs 200 to 300 pound O. S. Spillman of Norfolk, formthe 200 yard low hurdles. high school will drop the curtain on wet sows at 9.00 to 9.65; heavy most prominent citizens, will delivtheir current season Saturday, May feeders at 9.50 to 11.20; light feed- er the commencement address.
-22, at the Wayne invitation meet. | ers at 10.30 to 12.50. behind Norfolk and York.
+BERGSTROM STAL FOR O'NEILL H AT LINCOLN N

+O'Neill Track Team Will Very Successful Season Wayne Next Saturda

+Leonard Bergstrom, hurdler and star of the O'Neill track team won first place in the 120 yard high hurdles in Class B at the state high school track and field meet at Lincoln last Saturday.
+His time prices surged upward as much as plomas.
+This is the largest class was the best for the meet, bettering \$1 and \$1.50 a hundred over a week that has ever graduated from the Opening Dance of 1937 the Class A time, and winning at ago at Tuesday's livestock auction.
+O'Neill public school. the 200 yard low hurdles.

+22, at the Wayne invitation meet.

+behind Norfolk and York.